yWorks/yfiles-for-html-demos/demos/view/htmlpopup/README.md

 - Click a node to show information about the person.
 - Click an edge to display information about the connection.
-- Take a look at the code, especially `HTMLPopupSupport.js`.
+- Take a look at the code, especially `HTMLPopupSupport`.